Soontao/presentations/src/node/cap-training/cap-nodejs-advance.md

 ## MTA Topics

 - `cf deploy` alert `memory quota exceed`, reduce `app-deployer` `db-deployer` memory to `256M`
+- put more memory to `dynamic deployer` because each deployment will take about 70MB memory (OOM will cause onboard process crash)
 - `xsuaa` `api-access` plan DO NOT support `update configuration` -> existing-service
 - `IDP_ORIGIN` is different from `ADFS` tenants -> set it to mta properties (CF Environment Variables)